OutRite/Abyde/README.md

 `ro` is the register that all commands output to.
 `ra` is a register used for basic data storage.
 `rb` is a register also used for basic data storage.
+`rt` is a temporary register that should mainly only be used as swap.
 `rs` contains the current byte to be output to screen.
 All registers should start at zero, except for `rb`, which should start at one.
 ## Instructions